 Soil and Groundwater Results

 The investigation included groundwater sampling at 10 locations and soil sampling at four locations.
 PFAS was found in groundwater at all 10 locations and in the soil at three of the four locations within the study area.
-The highest concentration of PFAS in groundwater during this investigation was detected on Robinson Township property north of the Fire Department building, which had total PFAS of 2,142 ppt and a combined concentration of PFOS and PFOA of 643.61 ppt.
+The highest groundwater sampling result was 643.61 ppt combined concentration of PFOS and PFOA and 2,142.27 ppt total tested PFAS.
 Two groundwater samples from monitoring wells located near the Fire Department exceeded the 70 ppt EPA Lifetime Health Advisory for PFOS and PFOA combined.
 PFAS was also detected in groundwater at Robinson Elementary School with a total concentration of PFAS of 409 ppt and a combined concentration of PFOS and PFOA of 61 ppt.

 The hydrogeologic investigation did not identify a definitive source of PFAS contamination in the area.
 The presence of PFAS compounds in soil samples and the elevated concentrations of PFAS in groundwater at Robinson Elementary School and the RTFD indicate the PFAS compounds may have been released at both locations.
 EGLE explored whether this could have been caused by the use of Aqueous Film Forming Foam (AFFF or Class B Fire Fighting Foam).
 However, the RTFD indicated AFFF is not possessed nor historically used, and the Fire Department does not have any historical knowledge of AFFF being applied in the area.
 An investigation by EGLE confirmed the foam currently used by the RTFD does not contain PFAS.
 AFFF has been available since the 1960s, and it is possible that it was applied in the area during an era that pre-dates the knowledge of anyone currently associated with the RTFD.
 No other potential sources such as illicit dumping or disposal of industrial waste have been identified.